haarnoja/sac/README.md

 ```

 # Credits
-The soft actor-critic algorithm was developed by Tuomas Haarnoja under the supervision of [Prof. Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) and [Prof. Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) at UC Berkeley.
-Special thanks to [Vitchyr Pong](https://github.com/vitchyr), who wrote some parts of the code, and [Kristian Hartikainen](https://github.com/hartikainen) who helped testing and documenting the code.
+The soft actor-critic algorithm was developed by Tuomas Haarnoja under the supervision of Prof. [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) and Prof. [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) at UC Berkeley.
+Special thanks to [Vitchyr Pong](https://github.com/vitchyr), who wrote some parts of the code, and [Kristian Hartikainen](https://github.com/hartikainen) who helped testing, documenting, and polishing the code and streamlining the installation process.
 The work was supported by [Berkeley Deep Drive](https://deepdrive.berkeley.edu/).

 # Reference
-TODO.before_release
+@article{haarnoja2017soft,
+  title={Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor},
+  author={Haarnoja, Tuomas and Zhou, Aurick and Abbeel, Pieter and Levine, Sergey},
+  booktitle={Deep Reinforcement Learning Symposium},
+  year={2017}
+}